Move from resistance to collaboration in renewable energy projects.

 He was part of the expert team who created AA1000 Stakeholder Engagement Standards, one of the leading stakeholder engagement standards in the world.

-John is also on UNDP’s international roster of conflict resolution experts.
+John is also on UNDP’s international roster of conflict resolution experts, and a published author (Smart Engagement: What, Why, Who and How, Routlegde, 2014).